Episodios

 Listen on: Apple Podcasts Spotify

-Support the Show.
+Support the show

-Starting in spring of 2023, the podcast will accept minor sponsorship offers to offset the costs of the podcast.
+Starting in spring of 2023, the podcast began accepting minor sponsorship offers to offset the costs of the podcast.
 This may cause a mild disconnect in earlier podcasts where the host asks for patrons in lieu of sponsorships.
 But if we compare it to a very large and naked bald man in the middle of the desert who leads you to an extinct volcano to create gunpowder, it seems pretty minor...

 Más Menos

-Thanks to Thomas Frye, who composed, performed, and produced the music for READING MCCARTHY.
-The views of the host and his guests do not necessarily reflect the views of their home institutions or the Cormac McCarthy Society, although in our hearts we hope they’ll someday see the light.
-We appreciate favorable reviews on your favorite podcasting platform.
-If you enjoy this podcast you may also enjoy the GREAT AMERICAN PODCAST, hosted by myself and Kirk Curnutt.
+The views of the host and his guests do not necessarily reflect the views of their home institutions or the Cormac McCarthy Society.
+If you’re agreeable it’ll help us if you provide favorable reviews on your favorite podcasting platforms.
+If you enjoy this podcast, you may also enjoy the GREAT AMERICAN NOVEL PODCAST, hosted by myself and Kirk Curnutt.

 The Podcast Inside Your House